benjaminmetzler/shark.py/README.md

 # Introduction
 This is my port of Michael Rolig's [shark.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark.c) code to python.
 As that code was in the public domain, this code is also in the public domain.

 There are plenty of software-defined radios available that offer a lot more functionality but they are all missing one critical feature: a fin shape.
-Sure you can only receive AM and FM radio, but the RadioSHARK comes in a slick shark fin shape.
+The RadioSHARK, on the otherhand, receives AM, FM, and is fin shaped making it the best USB radio receiver ever produced.

 Anyway, this python script will allow you to control a the first version of the RadioSHARK.